tytydraco/yessleep/out/I_travelled_back_in_time_and_I_am_the_only_one_that_knows_about_my_daughter.md

 “Hi mom, do you remember when the quarantine started?”

  "The Coronavirus one?
 Yeah, I think it was March of 2020.
 Now that I think of it, wow!
 Already three years!
 Time flies, hehe.
-Anyway why do you need to know that son?
+Anyway why do you need to know that son?"

 I ended the call.

 I confirmed my suspicions.
 I travelled to the past.
 I don’t know how.
 I don’t know why.
 I just know that I hate it.
 Now that I pay more attention, in my phone it says that we are in 2023.
-Nobody else knows.
-This is f\*cking insane.
+My body feels a little bit smaller.
+The scar in my arm disappeared .
+This is f*cking insane.

 All the memories that I had with Lana.
 They technically don’t exist anymore.
 I’m in a separate reality, one that I have already experienced 10 years ago.
 I will have to live this sh\*t again.
 I don’t even know if this can happen again in the future.
 Or in the past?
 I don’t even know anymore; this is so confusing.
 I am now afraid to fall asleep.